forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/metadata-operations.md

 ## Rename Component

-You can rename a component and all the files associated with it using the **SFDX: Rename Component** command.
+You can rename a component and all the files (including test files for LWC components) associated with it using the **SFDX: Rename Component** command.
+The command prevents renaming if the new component name does not follow required naming conventions.
+For Lightning Web Components, the command automatically auto-revises letter case if needed.

+**Note:** Renaming a component in a project doesn't delete the component from the org.
+To rename components in your org:
+1. Log into your org and delete the component with the older name.
+2. Rename the components in your project.
+3. Deploy the components with the updated name.